NaokiHori/C-Misc/docs/source/NumericalMethod/FourierTransform/DFT/formulation.rst

 where :math:`\seq{k}{N - 1}`.

-Assuming that :math:`N` is a multiple of :math:`2`, we decompose the right-hand side into two components:
+Assuming that :math:`N` is a multiple of :math:`2`, we decompose the sum into two components:

 .. math::